-‘I’m HIV-Positive:’ Elderly Woman Lies About Status To Avoid Being Raped [Video]
+‘I’m HIV-Positive’: Elderly Woman Lies About Status To Avoid Being Raped [Video]

 A pause in shock from the supposed sexual deviant then led to his victim kicking him, “where it hurt the most,” which ultimately sent him running off into the bathroom of her home, before making a full-on getaway.

-“When I [lied] and said [I had HIV],” the almost-raped woman recalled, “he just walked out of the bedroom.”
+“When I [lied] and said [I had HIV],” the woman recalled, “he just walked out of the bedroom.”

 “That’s the comment that saved my life.”

 The entire ordeal, including the HIV lie that stopped Ms. Reynolds from being raped, was reported to have gone on for nearly three hours by members of the Parkesburg Borough Police Department.
-Officers have since ruled out any connection to another claimed assault of a nearby Chester County resident who was supposedly beaten, choked, bound and stuffed inside of a closet by an unknown assailant for four days, before finally being rescued by her daughter-in-law.
+Officers have since ruled out any connection to another claimed assault of a nearby Chester County resident who was supposedly beaten, choked, bound, and stuffed inside of a closet by an unknown assailant for four days, before finally being rescued by her daughter-in-law.

 Just as with Ms. Reynolds’ case, the purported victim was said to be of a certain elder age, 77, with the attacker being reported as an escaped 17-year-old male patient of a behavioral modification center.
 He has since been recaptured and charged accordingly for the crime.
 Police are currently looking to see if the boy is connected to similar illegal acts within the area.

-After the attacker departed her apartment, Ms. Reynolds says that she was able to chew off the duct tape from around her mouth and hands, and call for assistance from a neighbor who lived a few doors down.
-She has since described the suspect as being a tall black male in his early 20’s, who was wearing blue jeans and a gray hooded sweatshirt during the violent interaction.
+After the attacker departed her apartment, Ms. Reynolds says that she was able to chew off the duct tape from around her mouth and hands and call for assistance from a neighbor who lived a few doors down.
+She has since described the suspect as being a tall black male in his early 20s, who was wearing blue jeans and a gray hooded sweatshirt during the violent interaction.

 “It was all about me and my God,” she humbly expressed about being able to save herself.